loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-branch/README.md

 # Kafka Streams Branch

-This module demonstrates:
+This module demonstrates the following:

-- The use of the Kafka Streams DSL: `branch()`, `peek()`.
+- The usage of the Kafka Streams DSL, including `branch()` and `peek()`.
-- The use of unit tests with Topology Test Driver.
+- Unit testing using the Topology Test Driver.

-This module does:
+In this module, records of type `<String, KafkaPerson>` are streamed from a topic named `PERSON_TOPIC`.

-- Stream records of type <String,KafkaPerson> from a topic named PERSON_TOPIC.
+The following tasks are performed:

-- Split the records to different topics according to criteria:
+1. Split the records into different topics based on the last name of each `KafkaPerson` record:
-  - Persons with a last name starting with A to a topic named PERSON_BRANCH_A_TOPIC.
-Both first name and last name are converted to uppercase.
+  - Persons with a last name starting with "A" are sent to a topic named `PERSON_BRANCH_A_TOPIC`.
+Both the first name and last name are converted to uppercase.
-  - Persons with a last name starting with B to a topic named PERSON_BRANCH_B_TOPIC.
+  - Persons with a last name starting with "B" are sent to a topic named `PERSON_BRANCH_B_TOPIC`.
-  - Other persons are sent to a topic named PERSON_BRANCH_DEFAULT_TOPIC.
+  - Other persons (with last names not starting with "A" or "B") are sent to a topic named `PERSON_BRANCH_DEFAULT_TOPIC`.

 ![topology.png](topology.png)